On the Morse-Bott property of analytic functions on Banach spaces with Lojasiewicz exponent one half: Generalized Morse Lemmas for functions on Banach spaces

 an invertible operator at each $(w,y) \in \sU\times \sV$.
-In particular, after possibly shrinking $\sU$ and $\sV$, the map $\Psi$ is a $C^{p+1}$ diffeomorphism of an open neighborhood of the origin in $\sX\times\sY$ by the Inverse Function Theorem.
+In particular, after possibly shrinking $\sU$ and $\sV$, the map $\Psi$ is a $C^{p+1}$ diffeomorphism of an open neighborhood of the origin in $\sX\times\sY$ by the Inverse Mapping Theorem.
 Therefore, the identity

 is equivalent to